lowRISC/opentitan/doc/project/development_stages.md

 In this manner other reviewers can challenge the transition in the standard pull request review process.
 These transitions should be done in their own PR (i.e. not interspersed with other changes), and the PR summary and commit message should give any necessary detail on how the transition criteria have been met, as well as any other notes useful for a reviewer.

-The content below shows the format of the project file that contains the stage information.
+The content below shows the format of the project related metadata, which can either be placed in the comportable IP Hjson file, or an Hjson file with the extension `.prj.hjson` if such a comportable IP Hjson file does not exist.
-The file for a design named `name` should be placed under `hw/ip/name/data/name.prj.hjson`.
+Both files have to be placed under `hw/ip/name/data/name.hjson` or `hw/ip/name/data/name.prj.hjson` for a design named `name`.

-For example, `file: gpio.prj.hjson`:
+For example, `file: gpio.hjson`:

 ```hjson
 {